NATO’s relations with Austria

 Austrian forces joined the International Security Assistance Force (ISAF) in Afghanistan in 2002, providing expertise and logistical support.
 Throughout 2005, Austria deployed troops to work alongside the German-led Provincial Reconstruction Team (PRT) in Kunduz province to provide security for the Afghan parliamentary elections.

 Austria has made a number of units available for potential PfP operations.
 In each case, deployment must be authorized by the Austrian Council of Ministers and approved by the Main Committee of the Austrian Parliament.

 Defence and security sector reform

-Austria has contributed to Trust Fund projects in other Partner countries.
-Along with individual Allies and Partners, Austria has made contributions to voluntary trust funds to support, for example, the destruction of mines and/or munitions in Albania, Kazakhstan, Montenegro, Serbia and Ukraine.
+Austria has contributed to NATO/PfP Trust Fund projects in other Partner countries.
+Along with individual Allies and Partners, Austria has made contributions to voluntary funds for the destruction of mines and/or munitions in Albania, Kazakhstan, Montenegro, Serbia and Ukraine.

 Civil emergency planning